LoT-Pass: Long-term-robust Image Watermarking for Image to Video Generation: Experiments

 \subsubsection{Test Commercial Model}

-In addition to the four open-source models mentioned above, we further generate ten videos each using Keling Video 2.1\footnote{https://app.klingai.com} and Minimax Hailuo 02 \footnote{https://hailuoai.video} to evaluate the performance of I2VWM.
-We use the same images and prompts as those employed for the open-source models.

-Compared with the results on open-source models, the performance on commercial models is better.
-By examining the quality of the generated videos, we observe that commercial models generally produce higher-quality outputs, which suggests that better video generation quality helps preserve watermark signals from the original image in the generated video.
-In addition, we hypothesize that commercial models may incorporate certain specialized mechanisms that allow the input image features to influence even distant frames, thereby leading to consistently strong $\overline{RDD}$ performance ($\overline{RDD}_{Keling}=120, \overline{RDD}_{Hailuo}=47$).
+In addition to the four open-source models discussed above, we further evaluate LoT-Pass on two commercial models, including Kling Video 2.1 \cite{kling} and Minimax Hailuo 02 \cite{hailuo}, generating ten videos each.
+The same image-prompt pairs used for the open-source models are employed to ensure comparability.
+As shown in Figure \ref{fig:commercial}, compared with the results on open-source models, the performance on commercial models is better.
+By examining the quality of the generated videos, we find that commercial models generally produce higher-quality and more temporally coherent outputs, which suggests that improved video generation quality facilitates stronger preservation of watermark signals from the source image.
+Besides, we hypothesize that commercial models may incorporate certain specialized mechanisms that allow the input image to influence even temporally distant frames, thereby leading to consistently strong $RDD$ performance ($RDD_{Kling}=120, RDD_{Hailuo}=47$).